pyinvoke/invoke/sites/docs/concepts/execution.rst

 Avoiding multiple tasks
 =======================

-Running multiple tasks at once is actually not the most common use case, because anytime you have a common pattern it's good practice to make it happen automatically.
-(Leaving the multiple-task use case for the uncommon situations where you're mixing & matching tasks that are not usually run together.)
+Running multiple tasks at once isn't actually a frequent practice -- because anytime you have a common pattern, automating it is a smart move.
+(This leaves the multiple-task use case for uncommon situations where you're mixing & matching tasks that are not always run together.)

 One way to do this requires no special help from Invoke, but simply leverages typical Python logic: have ``build`` call ``clean`` automatically (while